 The Faculty has reserved two spots for qualified applicants with a physical disability.
-Applicants or their guidance counsellors are invited to contact the Faculty's undergraduate office at 416-978-3026 or margaret.ajax@utoronto.ca with requests for special consideration.
+Applicants or their guidance counsellors are invited to contact the Faculty's Registrar's Office at 416-978-

+3026 or margaret.ajax@utoronto.ca with requests for special consideration.
 Students should also include this information on their statement of interest.